-With 11+ exams focussing on core subjects of Maths and English as well as non verbal and verbal reasoning, we prepare our boys for these key skills using a mix of physical and virtual materials.
+With 11+ exams focussing on core subjects of Maths and English as well as non verbal and verbal reasoning, we prepare our boys and girls for these key skills using a mix of physical and virtual materials.
 With the increasing capability of adaptive technologies, we promote these for use to support the curriculum where appropriate, working with parents to develop the partnership at home.

 The Maths mastery approach is supported with a framework built on Singapore Mathematics introduced in key stage 1.
 Reasoning and explanation capability is therefore developed in tandem with key calculation capabilities.